-The Syrian government has denied using so-called barrel bombs - containers filled with explosive material that are dropped from helicopters and which cannot be accurately aimed.
+The Syrian government has denied using barrel bombs, containers filled with explosive material that are dropped from helicopters and which cannot be accurately aimed.
 However, United Nations investigators have extensively documented its use of them during the conflict.

 While government forces have made heavy use of artillery and rockets in the assault, they have yet to draw on the kind of air power that was critical to the recovery of other rebel-held areas.
 Russian warplanes have yet to take part, rebels say.

-Still, Russia's Ambassador to Lebanon Alexander Zasypkin was quoted as saying that Russia was helping Damascus to recover the south.
+Still, Russia's ambassador to Lebanon was quoted as saying that Russia was helping Damascus to recover the south.

 "Israel has no justification to carry out any action that obstructs the fight against terrorism," he added.